lizmat/articles/review-of-2022.md

 ## New subroutines

 A number of subroutines entered the global namespace this year.
-Please note that they will not interfere with any subroutines in your code with the same name, as these always take precedence.
+Please note that they will not interfere with any subroutines in your code with the same name, as these will always take precedence.

 ### NYI()

-The `NYI` subroutine takes a string to indicate a feature not yet implemented, and turn that into a `Failure` with the `X::NYI` exception at its core.
+The `NYI` subroutine takes a string to indicate a feature not yet implemented, and turns that into a `Failure` with the `X::NYI` exception at its core.
 You could consider this short for [`...`](https://docs.raku.org/routine/....html#(Operators)_listop_...) **with** feedback, rather than just the "Stub code executed".
 ```
 say NYI "Frobnication";  # Frobnication not yet implemented.
 Sorry.
 ```